-Dorset Council is working in partnership with Wareham Town Council, Dorset Healthcare and Dorset Clinical Commissioning Group to develop a scheme for new health, care and housing facilities on the Wareham middle school site.
+Dorset Council is working in partnership with Dorset Healthcare and Dorset Clinical Commissioning Group (CCG) to develop a scheme for new health, care and housing facilities on various sites across Purbeck.

 - health and GP services within a new health hub.
-The hub will host all the services currently available at Wareham Hospital as well as the town’s GP practice, and will provide the opportunity to develop additional clinics and services
+The hub will host all the services currently available at Wareham Hospital as well as a GP practice, and will provide the opportunity to develop additional clinics and services

-- extra care housing – offering on-site support with personal care.
-The homes are specifically designed to enable people with support needs, problems getting about and increasing frailty to continue to live there for as long as they want to
+- extra care housing – the homes are specifically designed to enable people with support needs, problems getting about and increasing frailty to continue to live as independently as possible for as long as they want to

 - supported living housing - offering care for working-age adults with disabilities

-- a range of affordable housing available to rent and buy through the open market.
-This will include keyworker housing which is offered at an affordable rent to those working at the health hub and providing care support in the local community
+- a range of affordable housing available to rent to those working in health and care in Purbeck

 - recreational areas